Kerry tells Russia to disarm Ukraine separatists 'in hours'

 "We would like to see a cooperative effort between the United States, Europe and Russia and the Ukrainians," Kerry added.

+Moscow denies Western accusations that it has allowed fighters to cross into Ukraine along with heavy weapons to confront Ukrainian government forces.

-The proposed next round of U.S. and EU sanctions would target Russia's financial, defense and high-tech industries, said U.S. officials.
+The proposed next round of U.S. and EU sanctions would target Russia's financial, defence and high-tech industries, said U.S. officials.

 MIDDLE EAST CONFLICTS